COUNSELING SERVICES FOR MILITARY VETERANS & THEIR FAMILIES

 WE CAN HELP WITH PTSD-RELATED FAMILY PROBLEMS

-At Family Coaching, LLC, located in the Scottsdale Phoenix area, you will work directly with a family counseling professional who has the knowledge, understanding, and sensitivity to give you the necessary tools to reconnect with your family and help with post transition readjustment.
+At Family Coaching, LLC, located in the Scottsdale Scottsdale area, you will work directly with a family counseling professional who has the knowledge, understanding, and sensitivity to give you the necessary tools to reconnect with your family and help with post transition readjustment.
 Whether you are the veteran or the partner of someone suffering from PTSD, I welcome you to pick up the phone and call Dina for a free 30-minute phone consultation and to make an appointment to help both of you rebuild the relationship you once had and want.